-In the Azure AD there two ways to manage the membership of groups
+In this blog I will show how Azure AD dynamic groups work.
+In the Azure AD there two ways to manage the membership of groups:

 - Assigned Membership